sorry I was so hungry

 A mac computer screen sits in the west space office with a figure holding a microphone is close up on the screen.
 She has long white nails and long dark curly hair

-A hand holds an iphone showing a livestream of a figure holding a microphone in pink light.
-She has long white nails and long curly dark hair.
+A hand outstretched holds an iphone watching a livestream performance.
+On the phone screen we see a woman holding a microphone with long curly hair.

 Andrea Illés is a performance artist whose auto portraits explore the relational chasm between self and other.
-Merging dance, text, sound, and video, her enquiry emerges from the agony and euphoria she feels in connection and being perceived.
-Often working with states of overwhelm, she’s interested in the possibilities that can be found in intense experience.
-Andrea is in residence in the West Space Studio, Feb → Aug 2024.
+Merging dance, text, sound, and video, her enquiry emerges from the agony and bliss she feels being perceived and, often working with states of overwhelm, Andrea is interested in the possibilities found when bodies fail.

 Related